 The De La Salle team repeated their first-place performance in 2017.
 The Pilots traveled to Center Line High School where they faced the toughest competition yet.
 The team of Zachary Breininger, Brendan DeSantis, Christian Stelkic, and Michael DeDecker took home the gold for the Pilots.
 The team is open to anyone who wants to be involved and test his social studies knowledge against teams from around the state.

 The De La Salle Sportsmen's Club participates in clay target shooting - trap, skeet, and sporting clays.

-The club practices every Wednesday after school (4-6 p.m.) at the Detroit Sportsmen's Congress.
+The club practices every Wednesday after school (4-6 p.m.) at the Detroit Sportsmen's Congress, located in Shelby Township.
 Special events (field trips, scrimmages, competitions) as scheduled.

 ABOUT USMike Jolly, Head Coach - Certified Instructor, USA Shooting and National Rifle Association; Life Member, National Rifle Association; Life Member, Michigan Antique Arms Collectors; Board of Directors, Michigan High School Coaches Association; Member, Positive Coaching Alliance; veteran coach for 50-plus years; former athletic director and current coach and substitute teacher at De La Salle.

 Sam Tews, '08, Assistant Coach - Registered Instructor, SSSF; Charter Member, De La Salle Clay Target Program; University of Michigan graduate; active competitive shooter (Cowboy Action, Trap, Skeet, Sporting Clays).